fablabbcn/smartcitizen-docs/docs/guides/getting-started/third-party-sensors.md

 For each device type, a new device blueprint needs to be created. **A device blueprint defines the sensors and the metrics that your devices will have.** This will include the hardware details of your sensors and the kind of data that will be published to the platform.
 Custom calibration formulas to be applied to the data when processed in the platform can be also added.

 !!! info "How to do it?"
     Once a device blueprint is added to the platform, any user can create as many devices as needed and publish data to them following the standard Smart Citizen API.
-It is important to note that Device Blueprint currently cannot be created by users and should be requested by contacting support@smartcitizen.me.
+It is important to note that Device Blueprint currently cannot be created by users and should be requested by contacting [{{ extra.urls.support.name }}]({{ extra.urls.support.link }}).

 The minimal Device Blueprint includes all the necessary data that a user might provide in order to create a [Kit](http://developer.smartcitizen.me/#kits).
 It is composed of [Components](http://developer.smartcitizen.me/#components
 ) and those can reuse existing [Sensors](http://developer.smartcitizen.me/#sensors